Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Introduction

 \section{Introduction}

 Despite considerable progress realized over the past decades in better isolating quantum systems from their fluctuating environment, noise levels in all explored physical platforms remain far too high to run useful quantum algorithms.
 Quantum error correction (QEC) would overcome this roadblock by encoding a logical qubit in a high-dimensional physical system and correcting noise-induced evolutions before they accumulate and lead to logical flips.
-In stabilizer codes, such errors are unambiguously revealed by measuring \emph{stabilizer operators}~\cite{gottesman1997stabilizer}, which commute with the logical Pauli operators and thus do not perturb the encoded qubit.
+In stabilizer codes, such errors are unambiguously revealed by measuring \textit{stabilizer operators}~\cite{gottesman1997stabilizer}, which commute with the logical Pauli operators and thus do not perturb the encoded qubit.
 A central assumption behind QEC is that a physical system only interacts with its noisy environment via low-weight operators.
 For instance, in discrete variable codes such as the toric code~\cite{kitaev2003fault}, the surface code~\cite{freedman2001projective,bravyi1998quantum} or the color code~\cite{bombin2006topological}, the logical qubit is encoded in a collection of physical two-level systems devoid of many-body interactions.
-In bosonic codes such as the GKP code~\cite{gottesman2001encoding,grimsmo2021quantum}, the Schrödinger cat code~\cite{Cochrane1999cats,mirrahimi2014dynamically} and the binomial code~\cite{michael2016new,hu2019quantum}, the qubit is encoded in a quantum oscillator whose interactions, denoted here as {\em low-weight interactions}, involve a small number of photons~\footnote{Mathematically, the oscillator operator appearing in the coupling Hamiltonian is a finite-order polynomial in $\aop$ and $\adag$}.
+In bosonic codes such as the GKP code~\cite{gottesman2001encoding,grimsmo2021quantum}, the Schrödinger cat code~\cite{Cochrane1999cats,mirrahimi2014dynamically} and the binomial code~\cite{michael2016new,hu2019quantum}, the qubit is encoded in a quantum oscillator whose interactions, denoted here as \textit{ low-weight interactions}, involve a small number of photons.
+More precisely, these interactions are mediated by a coupling Hamiltonian which is a low-order polynomial of the oscillator annihilation and creation operators $\aop$ and $\adag$.
 Under these assumptions, noise does not directly induce logical flips between well-chosen code states.
 Specifically, codes are constructed such that several two-level systems should flip in order to induce a logical flip in the former case, and that a multi-photonic transition should occur in the latter case.
 Admittedly, logical flips may occur indirectly as low-weight interactions can generate a high-weight evolution operator, but this evolution takes time and is correctable provided that QEC is performed sufficiently fast. \\